RebeccaHA/RebeccaHA.github.io/_posts/2020-02-07-drunk_and_blind.markdown

 * CLASS METHOD - Functionality that can only be called on the class producing the instances

 Let's put it into real world context, my family.
 I'm an instance, and I have lots of instance methods e.g cycling to work, thinking of stupid analogies.
-I have my brothers (the other instances), we're similar but have different skills (methods), for example [my brother tries to sell male leggings](http://www.youtube.com/watch?v=WZ5AFwMIffY).
+I have my brothers (other instances), we're similar but have different skills (methods), for example [my brother tries to sell male leggings](http://www.youtube.com/watch?v=WZ5AFwMIffY).

 Who produces all these instances, the class my Mum (sorry Mum, not to make you sound like a factory..).

 ```
 class Mum